Happy Vegannie

 Can I use whole wheat flour?

-If you are looking to achieve an extra extra fluffy bread, as it is in the original recipe for non-vegan wool roll bread, I recommend that you only use white flour, but if you want to use whole wheat flour, do it in a 50/50 ratio.
+If you are looking to achieve an extra extra fluffy bread, as it is in the original recipe for non-vegan wool roll bread, I recommend that you only use white flour.
+But if you want to use whole wheat flour, do it in a 50/50 ratio.
 Half the amount of white flour and the other half of whole wheat flour.

 Where can I get vegan chocolate?